flytegg/twilight/README.md

 >
 # Scoreboard System

-The Twilight Scoreboard system provides an easy-to-use solution for managing all the types of scoreboard you will probably ever need in your server.
+The Twilight Scoreboard system provides an easy-to-use solution for managing all the types of scoreboard you will probably ever need in your plugin.

 It also provides a system to manage PlayerList (also known as TabList) and Prefix/Suffix system.
 Twilight's scoreboard system uses MiniMessage to make everything easier to create without having to deal with thousands of components.